p0t4t0sandwich/TaterLib/README.md

 General notes:

 - Sponge is not available on pre 1.8 or on 1.14
+- 1.11 and 1.10 only have Sponge support
 - No Fabric on 1.13 or below (yet)
 - Bukkit is the only supported platform below 1.12 at this time